-It's true that unprofessional behavior can kill your career chances faster than a bad installment can massacre an awesome franchise—remember rushing to the theater for Jason X?
+It's true that unprofessional behavior can kill your career chances faster than a bad instalment can massacre an awesome franchise—remember rushing to the theater for Jason X?

 No?
 EXACTLY!
 Because Jason had no business being in space!